“Every time you spend money, you’re casting a vote for the kind of world you want.”Anna Lappé , advocate for a sustainable and fair food system

 - Buy seasonal food and support local growers and producers

-- Forgo the plastic coated stuff for recyclable wrapping paper or newspaper
+- Forgo the plastic coated stuff for recyclable wrapping paper, parcel paper or newspaper

 - Go paperless for utility and other bills to reduce paper waste